 Valid for up to 15 days or until the full hearing

 Can last for a maximum of 2 years

-If you’re criminally charged with domestic violence charges, you should speak with a domestic violence lawyer immediately.
+If you’re criminally charged with domestic violence charges against a household member, you should speak with a domestic violence lawyer immediately.
 What’s more, talk with an attorney if you’re facing allegations of violating the order of protection in Virginia.